 • Model Poisoning: In this form, malicious clients modify the received model by tampering with its parameters before sending it back to the central server for aggregation.
 As a result, the global model is severely poisoned with invalid gradients during the aggregation process.

 Federated learning is facilitating the evolution of ML approaches within businesses.
 Organizations are pushing efforts towards a thorough investigation of federated learning.
-Using federated learning, companies may reinforce to re-look at their existing algorithms and improve their AI applications.
-A challenge that may risk the adoption of federated learning is trust.
+Using FL, companies may reinforce to re-look at their existing algorithms and improve their AI applications.
+A challenge that may risk the adoption of this technology is “trust”.
 Researchers are looking at multiple ways and incentives to discourage parties from contributing phoney data to sabotage the model or dummy data to reap the model’s benefits without putting their data at risk.